 Think about how much content your audience wants to read to get the answer they need and then give them enough to satisfy the need that brought them there in the first place.

 Benefits of writing long-form content

 Long-form content has become the standard for marketers trying to grow their businesses.
-It has become the norm in marketing circles and it is routinely used to try to drive growth.
+It has become the norm in marketing circles, and it is routinely used to try to drive growth.

-With long-form content, you are you're presenting an authentic point of view for a topic that matters to people.
+With long-form content, you are you're presenting an authentic point of view on a topic that matters to people.
 The information needs to be current and must still be digestible and meaningful for your readers.

 When you write long-form, you gain your readers' trust.
 People know that when they're reading a piece of content that's full of facts, it's not going to be something you made up to make money.